Has TV gotten too bad of a rap?

 Upwards of 68% of people disregard screen-related recommendations.
 It’s estimated that nearly half of children have watched TV before 18 months and 77% of children 6 and over use screens in excess of the AAP recommendations.

-So, if parents are going to use screens anyway, why not point them in the direction of quality, non-detrimental programming?
+So, if parents are going to use screens anyway, why not point them in the direction of quality TV programs for young children?

-Here is a list of some quality programming for kids
+Here is a list of quality TV programs for young children

 This show is awesome because it is interactive.
 This is a very simple show.
 The host interacts with the audience to find clues that help the host, Steve, figure out what his dog, Blue, is trying to tell him.